mcharouk/aws/DiscoveryDays/Generative AI Essentials for Technical and Business Decision Makers.md

   * Sensitive information filtering (PII) (  [list of blocked or masked attributes](https://docs.aws.amazon.com/bedrock/latest/userguide/guardrails-sensitive-filters.html)  )
   * Word filters : provide a list of words or sentences that are denied
   * Grounding : Check response accuracy based on your entreprise data (RAG)

-* Try to test multiple model to consider the best one
-* Keep a human in the loop / Generative AI-assisted reviews
-* Prompting / RAG (RAG against hallucinations) / Model parameters

 # GenAI Organization Overview